Privacy Policy

 The purposes of data processing are:

-1. Professional hosting of the website and ensuring its operation
+1. Professional hosting of the website and securing operation

 2. to maintain operational and IT security

-3. Anonymous analysis of access behavior to improve our offer and, if necessary, for prosecution or pursuit of claims
+3. Anonymous evaluation of access behavior to improve our offer and, if necessary, for criminal prosecution or the enforcement of claims

-Even while you are visiting our website right now, our web server, which is the computer on which this website is stored, typically automatically stores data such as
+Even while you are visiting our website right now, our web server, which is the computer on which this website is stored, usually automatically stores data such as

 • the complete internet address (URL) of the accessed web page